Planning on relocating to the Netherlands? Make your move easier with our ultimate checklist for moving to the Netherlands.

 Learn the language

 English is generally widely spoken in the Netherlands.
 However, if you’re planning to live in the country, you’ll soon find out just how important it is to learn Dutch.
 From official documents to finding a job, learning at least a basic level of Dutch makes a big difference when it comes to integrating into society.
 So, make life a little easier by starting to learn Dutch before you even move.
-For more helpful tips, here’s our guide to learning Dutch outside the classroom.

 Your first week in the Netherlands